11 Asana Alternatives to Try for Project Management in 2024

 Jira features

-1. Customizable workflows – You can customize your workflows to fit your team’s specific needs and processes.
+1. Customizable workflow management system – You can customize your workflows to fit your team’s specific needs and processes.

 2. Agile project management – Jira’s agile features allow you to manage and track sprints, backlogs, and releases.